tclhri/pcl_dataset/README.md

 This place is for sample database of point cloud used for training 3D Local Surface Descriptor.
+There are only six images(two images for each SD, qHD, HD resolution) for each object.
+(Full database have about 100~200 images for each object)

 maintained by Ju-Hwan Seo (mail to: seojh1989@gmail.com)